Dec 14, 2017 - It is with great saddness that I report

-I met Don earlier this year at one of the 101st Airborne luncheons in Farmington, MI.
+I met Don at one of the 101st Airborne luncheons in Farmington, MI.
 We wound up sitting next to each other, hit it off right away, and a friendship blossomed.
 Don wound up signing his name to the two Don Burgett books that I had brought along and I asked him if he would be interested in being featured on my site.
 Well it took him a few months before he agreed and when I saw him again in May he asked, "Do you still really want my story?"
 Said he didn't want to appear as vain.
 Oh no I declared, I'm the one who asked you and many people including myself would be interested in your history with the 101st.
 So he kindly shared his military history for all to see.

 Military History of Donald B Straith